dmitchley/Surf-Journal/readme.md

 I originally planned to deploy the app to Heroku however they do not have a free tier anymore so I used render.com for the backend and vercel.com for the frontend.
 Render apparently offers options to deploy a frontend application however I am more accustomed to using vercel so I chose them instead.

-- Link to Live Project [Surf Journal](https://surf-journal.vercel.app/).
+- Link to the application

-## Planning Files

-<a href="./frontend/src/images/wireframes.pdf" download>Click to Download Wireframes</a>

-<a href="./frontend/src/images/plans.text" download>Click to Download App Idea Writeup</a>